LDA111222/Bioinform_NW_DP/ReadMe.md

-Student Name: WangQi 王琦.
-Student Id: 1710476.

-This program uses Smith-Waterman algorithms.
+This program uses NW_DP algorithms.
 The two sequences should save as "*.txt".(ex.
 Test1.txt or Test2.txt) All the letters are excepted to be closely connected without spaces, line breaks or other extraneous characters.
 Uppercase, lowercase and mixture are allowed.(ex.
 AAACT aaact aAAcT)